 Pennsylvania has a ton of options for overnight, multinight, and thru-hike-type trips!

 For a shorter backpacking trip, head to the north-central part of the state, to the Pine Creek Gorge.
 Also known as the Pennsylvania Grand Canyon, the West Rim Trail is a beautiful trail that is 30 miles long.
-The trail skirts Colton Point State Park through the Tioga State Forest.
+The trail skirts Colton Point State Park through the Tioga State Forest, and it’s one of our favorite weekend trails.

-The Laurel Highlands Hiking Trail begins on the southern end in the town of Ohiopyle and Ohiopyle State Park.
-This trail is 70 miles long, and it travels east through the Laurel Highlands region towards Johnstown.
-This trail is particularly beautiful in the fall.
-It’s also known as part of the Potomac Heritage National Scenic Trail (PHT).
+The Laurel Highlands Hiking Trail begins on the southern end in Ohiopyle and Ohiopyle State Park.
+This trail is 70 miles long and travels east through the Laurel Highlands region towards Johnstown.
+Particularly beautiful in the fall, it’s also known as part of the Potomac Heritage National Scenic Trail (PHT).

 The Standing Stone Trail is not far away and runs from Cowans Gap State Park to Greenwood Furnace State Park, south of State College.
 This trail crosses central PA ridges and has numerous stunning vistas.
-It’s not an easy trail to hike.
-It’s 84 miles long now and spans 3 counties!
+It’s a challenging trail to hike, spanning 84 miles long now and 3 counties!

-When it comes to long thru-hikes, trails such as the Appalachian Trail, North Country Scenic Trail, and the Midstate Trail all traverse the state in one way or another!
+For long thru-hikes, trails such as the Appalachian Trail, North Country Scenic Trail, and the Midstate Trail all traverse the state, too!

 The AFT: Final Things to Know Before You Go

 - We prefer to get out on the trail early in the morning.
-If you prefer to arrive a day ahead if time (like we did, arriving late on Friday night and setting out on the trail early Saturday morning), the established campground at Black Moshannon State Park has a nice tent camping loop with 9 sites.
-Its a great place to set up camp for a night, especially if you plan to arrive after dark.
+If you prefer to arrive a day early (like we did, arriving late on Friday night and setting out on the trail early Saturday morning), the established campground at Black Moshannon State Park has a nice tent camping loop with nine sites.
+It’s a great place to set up camp for a night, especially if you plan to arrive after dark.

-- Sturdy, waterproof footwear is recommended for this trail, due to the rocky sections in the northwest and southeast.
+- Sturdy, waterproof footwear is recommended for this trail due to the rocky sections in the northwest and southeast.
 Blisters from wet boots and socks are no joke.
+We speak from experience.

-- Although hiking this trail in 2-3 days is doable, we think spending 3 nights out here would be perfect.
-There are so many beautiful stream-side campsites that we could have stopped and enjoyed a little longer.
+- Although hiking this trail in 2-3 days is doable if you have experience, we think spending 3 nights out here would be perfect.
+We could have stopped and enjoyed so many beautiful stream-side campsites a little longer.
 Take advantage of the beautiful settings!

 Should You Plan A Trip on the Allegheny Front Trail?

-If you’ve ever had the urge to get out of your normal routine and experience life from a different perspective, hiking in nature is one great way to do it.
+If you’ve ever had the urge to get out of your routine and experience life from a different perspective, hiking is one great way.
 Have you ever considered taking a backpacking trip?

-The Allegheny Front Trail provides stunning vistas, beautiful waterway views, and is a great introduction trail for backpacking.
+The Allegheny Front Trail provides stunning vistas and beautiful waterway views and is a great introduction trail for backpacking.
+We’d recommend making this your second backpacking trip after trying it out on a short overnight somewhere like the Allegheny National Forest.

 Anyone could backpack this trail with planning and preparation!